-But the primary reason why insurance companies seek jury trials in smaller auto accident cases in Maryland is because it tortures Maryland auto accident lawyers.
-The insurance companies do this, not motivated by spite – well not primarily anyway, but because it is a good global tactic.
-A significant number of auto accident lawyers in Maryland are reticent to file a lawsuit.
+But the primary reason insurance companies seek jury trials in smaller auto accident cases in Maryland is because it tortures Maryland auto accident lawyers.
+The insurance companies do this, not motivated by spite—well not primarily anyway, but because it is a good global tactic.
+A significant number of auto accident lawyers in Maryland are reticent to sue.
 The threat of getting a small case going through the Circuit Court ringer is even more daunting to many Maryland injury lawyers.
 I’m not saying it should be.
 But it is for those seeking the path of least resistance.

-Insurance defense lawyers, on the other hand, are more than willing to spend the attorney time and resources to frustrate plaintiffs’ lawyers.
-The result of this tactic is an artificial decrease in the settlement value of personal injury cases where the settlement value is between $10,000 and the $30,000.
+Insurance defense lawyers are more than willing to spend the attorney time and resources to frustrate plaintiffs’ lawyers.
+The result is an artificial decrease in the settlement value of personal injury cases where the settlement value is between $10,000 and $30,000.

 This has led to too many soft tissue auto accident cases resulting in jury trials.
 The median compensation for motor vehicle accident lawsuits in Maryland is slightly less than $12,000.
-This is a pretty small amount of money to strain the judicial system with a jury trial.
+This is a small amount of money to strain the judicial system with a jury trial.
 I would like to know what percentage of cases where the verdict is less than $20,000 went to Circuit Court because the insurance company sought a jury trial.
-I bet that a significant portion of those car accident verdicts were either from plaintiffs’ accident lawyers filing in Circuit Court to avoid Baltimore City District Court – a topic for another day – and insurance companies bumping cases from District Court to Circuit Court.
-It seems that the Maryland state legislature should step in and make the right call and increase the jurisdictional amount required before insurance companies can remove Maryland auto accident cases to Circuit Court.
+I bet that a significant portion of those car accident verdicts were from plaintiffs’ accident lawyers filing in Circuit Court to avoid Baltimore City District Court—a topic for another day—and insurance companies bumping cases from District Court to Circuit Court.
+The Maryland state legislature should step in and make the right call and increase the jurisdictional amount required before insurance companies can remove Maryland auto accident cases to Circuit Court.